cconk/employeeRatingsApp/README.md

     @staticmethod
     def write_employee_data_to_file(file_name: str, employee_data: list):
-        """ This function writes data to a json file with data from a list of dictionary rows

-        ChangeLog: (Who, When, What)
-        RRoot,1.1.2030,Created function
-        Chad Conklin, 11/29/2020, Added try/except block to handle file not found error

-        :param file_name: string data with name of file to write to
-        :param employee_data: list of dictionary rows to be writen to the file

-        :return: None
-        """
         try:
             list_of_dictionary_data: list = []
             for employee in employee_data:  # Convert List of employee objects to list of dictionary rows.